 Flowers use a combination of chemicals to emit a smell.
-Some flowers use smell to attract insects to pollinate while others use smell to repel insects.
-Flowers are used in cooking, essential oils and as air fresheners.
+Some flowers use smell to attract insects to pollinate, while others use smell to repel insects.
+Flowers are used in cooking, as essential oils, and as air fresheners.

 One of the first aspects of a flower you may notice is the beautiful smell they give off.
 These smells are not for us, however.
 The smells are used to attract insects to pollinate while also warning other insects away.

 Most plants have a distinctive smell that allows you to identify them for one another.
 Some are pleasant to our noses, such as the beautiful, sweet smell of roses or honeysuckle to the sharp, refreshing smell of mint.
 However, others, such as hogweed, are not pleasant at all.